Preventive Dentistry – Weymouth, MA

 Keep your naturally healthy smile for life with preventive dentistry services in Weymouth and Rockland, MA.
 Dr. William Olafson and Dr. Jacinthe Giroux focus their customized oral health treatment plans on prevention.
-That starts with regular checkups and teeth cleanings at least twice a year and extends to thorough at-home hygiene routines.
-The dedicated team at Columbian Square Dental welcomes patients from Rockland and all of South Shore Massachusetts to contact us to schedule an appointment in our modern, family-friendly, Weymouth practice.
+That starts with regular dental checkups and teeth cleanings at least twice a year and extends to thorough at-home hygiene routines.
+The dedicated team at Columbian Square Dental welcomes patients from all of South Shore Massachusetts to contact us to schedule an appointment for preventive dentistry in Weymouth, MA in our modern, family-friendly, dental office.

 Dental Checkups & Professional Teeth Cleanings

 The backbone of every oral health care plan is twice a year dental checkups and teeth cleanings with our skilled team.
 Each six month checkup starts with diagnostic evaluation using state-of-the-art digital x-rays.
 During the checkup, we offer gentle, attentive examination of every smile screening for oral cancer, tooth decay, gum disease, temporomandibular joint (TMJ) disorder, bruxism (teeth grinding and clenching.
 Then, our skilled hygienists carefully remove bacteria, plaque, and tartar from every tooth surface to restore and preserve oral health.
 Finally, our dentists meet one-on-one with each patient to discuss the results of our thorough oral health assessment and screenings.
 We’re happy to answer questions throughout any appointment, but this consultation time is a great opportunity to ask our team questions, express concerns, and create a plan for future care.